-Oppositional defiant disorder (ODD) is a common disruptive behavior disorder in children and adolescents.
-Teens with ODD may have persistent challenging behaviors such as anger, hostile behavior, defiance, and intolerance towards authority figures and rules.
+Oppositional defiant disorder (ODD) is a disruptive behavior disorder commonly seen in children and adolescents.
+ODD in teens may cause them to persistently exhibit challenging behaviors such as hostility, anger, intolerance toward rules, and defiance of authorities.

-If left untreated, ODD may result in more serious problems such as conduct disorders and antisocial behaviors.
-Therefore, experts recommend treating ODD symptoms in the early stage to prevent its complications.
+If untreated, ODD may aggravate and result in more serious issues such as antisocial behaviors and conduct disorders.
+Hence, the symptoms of ODD should be treated early on to prevent future complications.

-Read this post to learn more about the symptoms, causes, complications, diagnosis, and treatment options for oppositional defiant disorder in teens and learn some parental strategies to help a teen with ODD.
+Read this article to learn about the causes, symptoms, complications, diagnosis, and treatment for ODD in teens, as well as some parental strategies to help them cope.